 Other funders have been impressed by this project-focused system, too.
 Tiffany shared, “When we finally showed it to a few of them, they were like, this is amazing.
 And a couple of them said, ‘We were starting to wonder, you’ve been talking about this AiArthritis Voices for two years, and it never came to fruition.
 We were wondering what was going on.’”

 Results by the Number: 1 Year of Struggle With the Old Platform, 3 Weeks to Success With Communifire

 For the AiArthritis team, the time from sign-up to site launch was 94% faster with Communifire versus the old platform.
 But we also must consider that the old platform never really got off the ground.
 Tiffany and her team struggled to get the basics in place for a year before they found Communifire.

 Now Tiffany has high hopes for the big impact this new platform is going to make on the healthcare journey of the 450 million people around the world who live with AI arthritis diseases.
-“This platform is going to probably help us bring at least 25% more patients—just to start—to have a voice, to impact education, advocacy and research, than we’ve been able to do ever.
-We started in 2011.
-And I predict that within the first six months [of using Communifire].”
+“This platform is going to probably help us bring at least 25% more patients—just to start—to have a voice, to impact education, advocacy and research, than we’ve been able to do ever.”

 The organization is using a personal invitation method now to get new members onto the platform.
 On the roadmap, however, is the ability for current active members to send invitations to their friends.